Big Data vs Traditional Data: What Defines Big Data?

 Data quality is important in any context.
 With the increasing complexity of big data, however, has come greater attention to the importance of ensuring data quality within complex data sets and analytics operations.
 Attention to data quality is a core feature of any effective big data workflow.

-No matter how you define it, big data is in a state of evolution.
+No matter how you define it, big data definition is in a state of evolution.
 When it comes to successful big data projects, the reality is your business is relying on you to get it right.
 Precisely can help.

 To learn more, download our eBook: A Data Integrator’s Guide to Successful Big Data Projects